-To make the groom stand out from the groomsmen, here are five fashion ideas for the Groom and groomsmen attire
+Here are five fashion ideas for the Groom and groomsmen attire to make the groom stand out.

 Subtly adjust the jacket style

-In any suit the groom chooses, he will probably find a combination of jackets that are not precisely the same but look good together.
+In any suit the groom chooses, he will probably find a combination of jackets that look different but look good together.
 If the groomsmen are wearing single-breasted, the groom could choose a double; if they are wearing three-button styles, he could wear a single; and if the groomsmen’s jackets have plain lapels, the groom could wear satin.

 Find a different colour suit or jacket

-Wearing a different colour suit or jacket to the groomsmen will provide a total contrast and make it very obvious who the star of the show is.
-Just be sure that the suit and jacket shapes and styles are the same.
+Wearing a different colour suit or jacket to the groomsmen will provide a total contrast and make it very obvious who the show’s star is.
+Just ensure the suit and jacket shapes and styles are the same.

 The groom could wear a charcoal grey suit, a pale grey suit by the groomsmen, a black dinner jacket worn by the groomsmen and a white dinner jacket worn by the groomsmen at an evening event.
-A khaki suit could be worn by a groomsman at a backyard wedding, while the groomsman would wear a white suit.
+A groomsman could wear a khaki suit at a backyard wedding, while the groomsman would wear a white suit.

 Wear a fancy boutonniere